Thursday, 29 June 2017

 By chance, we have chosen to visit Dublin on a very lively weekend.
 So today we decided to go to the two big events that are happening.

 The first was "Bloom" a flower and Irish produce show, which takes place annually in Phoenix Park.
 It's a good name because not only is it appropriate to horticulture, it is also a nod to Dublin's favourite fictional son, Leopold Bloom, who is the main character in James Joyce's Ulysses.
 We took the tram to Heuston and then walked the half hour to the flower show.
 It didn't disappoint.
 There were loads of free food samples, cafés, shops with local produce, and of course the show gardens - about twenty of them.
 These were delightful, with many different themes, and so much effort and good ideas had gone into them.
 Water features were very much in vogue.
 As we were admiring one of them a young man approached James when he spotted his new Kraftwerk t-shirt.
 "Did you enjoy the gig last night?" he asked.
-James replied that he did and the man said "It was the best concert I've been to in my life!"
+James replied that he did and the man shook his hand and said "It was the best concert I've been to in my life!"

 We decided to take the free shuttle bus back to the tram stop.
 On the way, singing bus driver Dec (I kid you not) told us some of the history of Phoenix Park and then played us a tune from his latest album, which was quite reminiscent of Elvis Presley.